polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 	Update Existing Workspace.
 	Setup Build Environment

-Finally Build the Image, note the machine can also be set on the command line if required.

 ## Create the Workspace

 Note: You only need this if you do not have an existing Yocto Project build environment.